 Learn the History of the Florida Keys

 Although beaches, relaxation, and margaritas may be the first few things that come to mind when you think about the Florida Keys, the islands are actually rich in history.
-The Florida Keys History and Discovery Center, located on Islamorada, is relatively new to the area, it opened in 2014, but worth a visit.
-From shipwrecks and hurricanes, to pirates and sunken treasure there is a lot you can discovery about the Key’s rich history from spending an afternoon at the museum.Continue to 5 of 9 below.
+The Florida Keys History and Discovery Center, located on Islamorada, is worth a visit.
+From shipwrecks and hurricanes to pirates and sunken treasure there is a lot you can discover about the Key’s rich history from spending an afternoon at the museum.Continue to 5 of 9 below.

 05 of 09

 Islamorada is known for its smaller surrounding islands, which make perfect day trips — especially if you’re looking for quiet beaches and tranquil water.
 Rent a kayak from Robbie’s and head towards Indian Key, only about a 20-30 minute kayak ride away.
 The island is not only home to amazing snorkeling and wildlife, but it’s also a historic state park site.
 Back in the 1830s, Indian Key was a bustling town that held a Dade County seat.
 But in the summer of 1840, the town was attacked by Seminole Indians and never recovered.
 Today, ruins from the historical city still remain, overgrown with jungle-like vegetation.